 The project on counteracting exploitation of migrant workers in tomato production in Italy through a collaborative multi stakeholder project involves major retailers, unions and NGOs in Norway, UK, Denmark and Italy.
 After convening the participants, the project carried out a human rights due diligence1 in close collaboration with key local stakeholders, focussing on identifying challenges as well as feasible solutions.
 Part of this work included advocacy towards the Italian government to implement regulation protecting vulnerable workers as well as meetings and seminars with project participants and Italian producer unions and trade unions.
-III Measurement of outcomes i.
-Increasing support for ethical trade During the last two years, 48 new members has joined IEH, committing to the principles and our member program.
-A large part of IEH's new members are either public sector entities or suppliers to public sector.
-In 2016 an important milestone was reached when the Norwegian parliament passed a law stating that "..appropriate measures on ethical and environmental conditions in the supply chain shall be applied in high risk procurements..."2.
-We do already experience the start of a much stronger focus on sustainable and responsible sourcing, from public procurers as well as from the numerous private companies supplying, or aiming at supply to, public bodies.
+An important result in counteracting exploitation of migrant workers in Italy is the changes in Italian legislation, placing a clear responsibility for working conditions on the contracting farmer as well as paving the way for a more transparent mechanism for recruitment of workers.
+The project is still running as a company/IEH-member driven working group.